Arsenal, Culture, Life, The Teenage Years

 My first memory of you is probably not real but the amalgamation of years seeing that photo of you holding me while seated on the stones that would become our home to date.
 To be truthful, the memory begins not with you but your leopard print hat.
 I don’t even know whether it fits to be called a hat or where it had originated.
 All I know is that I was obsessed with stealing it off your head and wearing it.
 It covered my entire face and half my body.
 It also smelled like you and Sportsman.
 Though in retrospect, I thought of the combined scent as just you.
 The other half of that memory is me tripping over those same stones as I was prone to always falling over.
 It could be the same memory or a similar one as falling over was so regular that I also sat on a hot cooking stove or jiko at one point.
 This is besides the point but I also remember the last time I truly fell, in a ditch while jogging in the first week of high school.
 Soon after I would learn dance and grace, even though to date I still say my toes curl towards the ground because of how long I’d been trying to grab at it.

-“Most of what I know I’ve learned from falling, from placing the brighter side of my hands against the earth
+“Most of what I know I’ve learned from falling, from placing the brighter side of my hands against the earth and pressing until vertical.
+The ground has taught me more about flight than the sky ever could.”

 ― Rudy Francisco, I’ll Fly Away